 Originally, the Black Pig was a popular place for both foreigners and Japanese to hangout and enjoy good beer.
 The Black Pig was a British Pub with an Irish look.
 They notably served high quality IRISH beer, both Guinness and Kilkenny on tap among other things.

 Mark Middlemiss, the former owner and bartender, was known for being a likable and a good host.
-He's been in Niigata a good 20 years.
+He had been in Niigata a good 20 years plus.

 Dress Code: None

 The Local: Free Dinner Last Saturday of the Month

 The Local can best be described as a pub.
 Unlike a lot of the foreign owned establishments I have been to over the years, the local actually has good food.
 In fact, tonight just like all the other times I have been there, it was delicious.
 As one foreigner put it, this is so good its like eating back home.

 The local also attracts a good group of people to socialize with and the owner is real friendly.